15 Top-Rated Things to Do in Bakersfield, CA

 Address: 11298 Stockdale Highway, Bakersfield, California

-Within Kern River County Park and a short drive from CALM, Lake Ming offers more scenic appeal and a campground to spend the night.
-This man-made recreational lake is lined with picnic tables and shade spots, perfect for fishing or eating a picnic near the shore.
-Accessed from the lake road, the Kern River Campground allows visitors to spend the night in a tent or RV with nearby flushing toilets and showers.
+Also within Kern River County Park and a short drive from CALM, Lake Ming offers more scenic appeal and a campground to spend the night.
+Picnic tables and shade spots line this man-made recreational lake, perfect for fishing or eating a picnic near the shore.
+The Kern River Campground is on the lake road and allows visitors to spend the night in a tent or RV with nearby flushing toilets and showers.

 Address: 10500 Alfred Harrell Highway, Bakersfield, California